bbchung/clighter8/README.md

 ## Compilation Database

-Clighter8 automatically loads and parses the compilation database "compile_commands.json" if it exists in current working directory, then pass the compile options to libclang.
+Clighter8 automatically loads and parses the compilation database "compile_commands.json" if it exists in current working directory, then passes the compile options to libclang.
 For more information about compilation database, please reference [Compilation Database][cdb].

 ## FAQ